JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added skulls to ritual chamber and fixed Red Spot storage door bug.
 +Fixed delayed identification of occult powerups and infobar icons.
 +Added new notes to museum outside and to the two Santa Monica hubs.
-+Made Edward's theme play only after the Ocean House has been left.
++Made Edward's theme music play once the Ocean House has been left.
 +Restored two newspaper headers and fixed whispers, thanks Psycho-A.
 +Fixed library guard sound group and added post-installation-infos.
 +Made male blood doll bi and fixed some other minor dialogue issues.